 Accessibility Guidelines

-Knowing that website accessibility is an essential component of website design and development, the page layouts and content types available in Studio Sites have all been created with accessibility in mind, ensuring:
+Knowing that website accessibility is an essential component of website design and development, the page layouts and content types available have all been created with accessibility in mind, ensuring:

 - Clear and consistent navigation options